Omar-Muhamad/Rails-Blog-App/README.md

 7. Type `rails s` to run live server.
 8. Open your browser on this [127.0.0.1:3000](127.0.0.1:3000)

+## Tests

+1. insure that you run `bundle install` on your terminal first.
+2. To run tests run this command `rspec`.

 ## Author

 👨‍💻 **Omar Muhammad**